matyalatte/Blender-DDS-Addon/docs/README.md

 -   `blender_dds_addon*_macOS.zip` is for Mac (10.15 or later).
 -   `blender_dds_addon*_Linux.zip` is for Ubuntu (20.04 or later).

+> The linux build only supports Ubuntu due to the glibc dependences.
-If you want to use the addon on other platforms, you need to build [Texconv](https://github.com/matyalatte/Texconv-Custom-DLL) by yourself and zip it with python scripts.
+> If you want to use it on other linux distributions, you should get the lib or build [Texconv](https://github.com/matyalatte/Texconv-Custom-DLL) by yourself.
-(But I don't know if it's possible on your platform.)
+> (But I don't know if it's possible on your platform.)

 ## Getting Started